Macaulay Culkin: Early life

 Macaulay Carson Culkin was born on August 26, 1980, in the Manhattan borough of New York City.
 He was named after British historian Thomas Babington Macaulay.
 Culkin was the third of seven children born to Christopher "Kit" Culkin, a former stage actor, and Patricia Brentrup, a native of North Dakota.
 The couple met in 1974 while Brentrup was working as a road traffic controller in Sundance, Wyoming.
 Culkin's six siblings include Shane (b.
 1976), Dakota (1979–2008), Kieran (b.
 1982), Quinn (b.
 1984), Christian (b.
-1987), and Rory (b.
+1987) and Rory (b.
 1989).
 He also had a paternal half-sister, Jennifer Adamson (1970–2000).
 His paternal aunt is actress Bonnie Bedelia.
-Culkin has German, Irish, and Norwegian ancestry.
+Culkin has German, Irish and Norwegian ancestry.

 During Culkin's early childhood, the family lived together in a small apartment in the Yorkville neighborhood of Manhattan, and struggled financially.
 His mother worked as a telephone operator and his father was a sacristan at a local Catholic church.
 Culkin was raised Catholic and attended St. Joseph's School of Yorkville for five years before transferring to the Professional Children's School.

-Despite Culkin having a good relationship with his mother, Culkin said his father was violent towards him and their family, calling him the "worst person he's ever known."
+Despite Culkin having a good relationship with his mother, Culkin said his father was violent towards him and their family, calling him the "worst person he's ever known".
 He said he felt that the abuse was caused by jealousy, because "everything [Kit] tried to do in his life [Macaulay] excelled at before [he] was 10 years old".
 In a 2025 interview, Culkin revealed that he and his father have not made contact in over 30 years.
 His parents never married; they split during his teens, and his mother filed for custody.
 Culkin took his parents to court to remove their name from his trust fund, which was reportedly worth between $15 and 20 million, and hired an executor.

 Career

 1980s: Early work

 Culkin began acting at age four.
 His early roles included a stage production of Bach Babies at the New York Philharmonic.
 He continued appearing in roles on stage, television and films throughout the 1980s.
-He made an uncredited appearance in the television movie The Midnight Hour (1985).
+He made an uncredited appearance as a Halloween trick-or-treater in the television movie The Midnight Hour (1985).
 Culkin's first credited screen role came in February 1988, as a co-star in "Something Green," an episode of the popular action television series The Equalizer, in which he played a kidnapping victim, Paul Gephardt.

 Culkin made his film debut as Cy Blue Black in the drama Rocket Gibraltar (September 1988).
 He played the role of Billy Livingstone in the romantic comedy film See You in the Morning (1989), starring Jeff Bridges, Alice Krige, Farrah Fawcett and Drew Barrymore.
 He starred as Miles Russell alongside actor John Candy in the comedy film Uncle Buck (1989).